avl/noatun/README.md

 Noatun write speed is expected to be similar to Sqlite, because a similar amount of work needs to be performed.
 Noatun write speed will be reduced with more complex materialization rules.
 Sqlite write performance is affected by the complexity of indices.
+Generally, for large bulk writes, Sqlite is expected to be faster.

 For simple queries in a moderately sized database, Noatun will likely always be significantly faster than Sqlite.
 The reason is that noatun queries are written in rust, and operate directly on memory-mapped RAM.
-For complex queries, sqlite query optimizer may give it the edge.
+For complex queries, sqlite query optimizer may give it the edge in case the dataset does not fit in RAM.

-### Examples
+## Examples

 The folder `examples` contains several examples. `examples/issue_tracker.rs` contains a ratatui-based issue tracker.

-### Sample code
+## Sample code

 Check the `examples`-folder for examples that feature distribution.